open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/prometheus.md

 [Text-based format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).
-A Prometheus Exporter MAY support Exemplars and Exponential Histograms, which are [not currently supported by the Prometheus text format](../../compatibility/prometheus_and_openmetrics.md#differences-between-prometheus-formats), by supporting other Prococols, but is not required to implement them.
+A Prometheus Exporter MAY support Exemplars and Exponential Histograms, which are [not currently supported by the Prometheus text format](../../compatibility/prometheus_and_openmetrics.md#differences-between-prometheus-formats), by supporting other Protocols, but is not required to implement them.

 A Prometheus Exporter for an OpenTelemetry metrics SDK MUST NOT use [Prometheus Remote Write format](https://github.com/prometheus/prometheus/blob/main/prompb/remote.proto) or [OpenMetrics protobuf format](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#protobuf-format).

-A Prometheus Expoerter for an OpenTelemetry metrics SDK MUST NOT add [explicit timestamps on Metric points](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric).
+A Prometheus Exporter for an OpenTelemetry metrics SDK MUST NOT add [explicit timestamps on Metric points](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric).

 There MUST be at most one `target` info metric exposed by an SDK